 Summary:

+16 companies replied to this question, 13 of them replied “Yes” i.e. UAC applies to IAB nodes.
+2 companies replied “No”.
+One company indicated that it requires further study.

+Considering the comments provided by the companies, the rapporteur suggests agreeing on the following proposal.

+IAB node(s) are under UAC control.

 The following questions assume that there is a positive consensus around question 2.1 (i.e. UAC is applicable for IAB nodes).
 The rapporteur suggests the following question to achieve progress in case there is a consensus.